wannesm/dotsandboxes/README.md

         "orientation": "v"
     }

-The `location` is expressed as row and column and `orientiation` is either "v" or "h".
+The `location` is expressed as row and column and `orientation` is either "v" or "h".

 If it is your turn you should answer with a message that states your next